 4. Now we prepare a shrimp concentrate.
 To do this, in a frying pan add oil and the reserved heads, stir them with a spatula and squeeze them to release the juice.

-5. Add Brandy and a little fumet and let it cook for a few minutes.
+5. Add Brandy and a little stock and let it cook for a few minutes.

 6. Strain and reserve the broth that we have obtained.

-7. In a cocotte , fry the onion and the chopped leek with the rest of the oil.
-When they are well poached, add the crushed tomato, season with salt and pepper and leave for about 15-20 minutes.
-Once the tomato is finished cooking, add the stock that we have reserved and let it cook for a few minutes so that all the flavors are amalgamated.
-Lastly, add the hake and prawns, reserving some for garnish.
+7. Sauté the onion and the chopped leek in a cocotte with the rest of the oil.
+When they are well poached, add the crushed tomato, season with salt and pepper and leave for 15-20 minutes.
+Once the tomato is finished cooking, add the stock that we have reserved and let it cook for a few minutes so that all the flavors blend.
+Finally, add the hake and the prawns, and reserve some for garnish.

-8. After about 10 minutes, remove the broth and reserve; add it later if the cream is too thick.
+8. After about 10 minutes, we remove the broth and reserve; we add it later if the cream is very thick.

-9. We crush everything with a kitchen robot or blender .
+9. We shred everything with a kitchen robot or blender .

 10. Add salt and pepper again if necessary and add broth if it is too thick.